pinkforest/pinkforest/2025-01-25-slabbable.md

 ## So what exactly is [Slabbable](https://docs.rs/slabbable) ?

-a trait designed for a very specific use providing some guardrails against implicit re-allocations.
+a trait designed for a very specific use providing some guardrails against implicit re-allocations and address instability.

 ![prevent-re-alloc](./assets/prevent-re-alloc.jpg)